welder qualification test

 Welder Qualification Test (Performance Qualification)

-Welder Performance Qualification (WPQ) is also known as Welder Qualification Test (WQT) or Performance Qualification.
-It is a very basic but one of the most important steps before assigning a job to the welder.
+Welder Performance Qualification (WPQ) also known as Welder Qualification Test (WQT) or Performance Qualification is a very basic but one of the most important steps before assigning a job to the welder.

 The welder qualification test (WQT) is performed to determine the skill of a welder, in other words, we can say that the welder performance qualification is carried out to check whether the welder or the welding operator can produce a sound weld or not.